 Ms. Flohr earned her J.D. from The John Marshall Law School where she was lead articles editor for The John Marshall Law Review and a member of the Moot Court Honors Council.
 She holds a bachelor's degree in management and business law from Indiana University.
 Ms. Flohr is licensed to practice in Illinois and the U.S. District Court for the Northern District of Illinois.

-Outside of her work as an attorney, Ms. Flohr is interested in travel, running and cooking.
+Outside of her work as an attorney, Ms. Flohr enjoys traveling, running and cooking.
 She is a fan of several Indiana sports teams including the Indianapolis Colts and the Indiana University basketball team.

 "Court Upholds Forum Selection Clause," Commercial Law Quarterly, Volume 14, No. 3 (December 2013)

 "Building Knowledge: Construction Law Newsletter," Illinois State Bar Association, Volume 4, No. 2 (January 2014)